Today we’re gonna talk about the elephant in the room…

 Flashing Baloons mafia, Trdelníks sold to help kids and much more can be seen in our latest Honest Guide video.
 And if you like Honest Guide and want to support our work you can do so by buying our book (5-star reviews so far) or you can support us on Patreon!
 Thank you!

-One thought on “How and Why Scammers Use Charity as Their Shield”
+2 thoughts on “How and Why Scammers Use Charity as Their Shield”

 I like to see if you can find someone that can beat scammers like hanging from the pole.
 There are several youtubes on how to beat that scam.